-Changes in Internal Control Over Financial Reporting
+Changes in Internal Control over Financial Reporting

-There have been no changes in the Company's internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) during the fiscal year ended December 31, 2016 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+On May 4, 2017, the Company completed the acquisition of Pathology Associates Medical Laboratories (PAML), and on September 1, 2017, the Company completed the acquisition of Chiltern International Group Limited (Chiltern).
+The Company's management has extended its oversight and monitoring processes that support internal control over financial reporting to include PAML and Chiltern's operations.
+The Company's management is continuing to integrate the acquired operations of PAML and Chiltern's into the Company's overall internal control over financial reporting process.
+However, management has excluded PAML and Chiltern from its assessment of internal controls over financial reporting set forth below.
+There have been no other changes in the Company's internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) during the fiscal year ended December 31, 2017, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-Report of Management on Internal Control Over Financial Reporting
+Report of Management on Internal Control over Financial Reporting